Kingxukai/linux/Documentation/filesystems/ext4/super.rst

    * - Value
      - Description
    * - 0x1
      - Sparse superblocks.
-See the earlier discussion of this feature (RO_COMPAT_SPARSE_SUPER).
+See the woke earlier discussion of this feature (RO_COMPAT_SPARSE_SUPER).
    * - 0x2
      - This filesystem has been used to store a file greater than 2GiB